fossasia/visdom/README.md

 - `opts.margintop`   : top margin (in pixels)
 - `opts.marginbottom`: bottom margin (in pixels)

 The other options are visualization-specific, and are described in the documentation of the functions.

+### Others

+#### vis.close

+This function closes a specific window.
+It takes input window id `win` and environment id `eid`.
+Use `win` as `None` to close all windows in an environment.

+#### vis.win_exists

+This function returns a bool indicating whether or not a window `win` exists on the server already.
+Returns None if something went wrong.

+Optional arguments:
+- `env`: Environment in which window is to be searched.
+Default is `None`.

+#### vis.check_connection

+This function returns a bool indicating whether or not the server is connected.

 ## To Do